-Contributions receivable due in more than one year are reflected at the present value of estimated future cash flows using discount rates ranging from 2.24% to 3.68%.
+Contributions receivable due in more than one year are reflected at the present value of estimated future cash flows using discount rates ranging from 3.52% to 3.68%.
+At June 30, 2019, two donors comprised approximately 44% of total contributions receivable.
 At June 30, 2018, one donor comprised approximately 26% of total contributions receivable.